cirruslabs-io/suits/signup.md

    b.
 Password: Choose a secure password ,Ensure it meets the specified criteria (eg. minimum length,special characters)

    c.
-Refferal Code: If you are reffered by a User , you can enter refferal code.Which is an optional filed.
+Referral Code: If you are referred by a User , you can enter referral code.Which is an optional filed.

 ![Logo1](./images/mobile/signUp/SignUp2.1.jpg)